Doug Mink, February 2004

 I was a transgender person for as long as I can remember.
 Despite having been designated male at birth and living as a male person most of the time for my first 60 years, I have, for as long as I can remember, identified as a woman rather than as a man.
 After struggling with this disparity for most of my life, it became increasingly important to me during the first decade of the twenty-first century.

-After spending a few years learning and thinking about possibile futures, I began to prepare to live full-time as a woman in 2010.
+After spending a few years learning and thinking about possibile futures, I began to prepare to live full-time as a woman (and for a divorce) in 2010.
 I started transitioning to my friends in Boston's bicycle community in the late spring of 2011.
 In the middle of that summer, I crashed my bike and was hospitalized for a few days, causing some awkward but educational moments as my appearance and identification did not match.
 As soon as I was allowed back on my bike, I started leading rides as Jessica, including a 60-mile ride for my 60th birthday.
-Before the end of the year, I transitioned at work, too.
-I have been blessed with an accepting circle of friends in my neighborhood, the bicycle and open space communities of metropolitan Boston, the astronomical community where I work and world-wide, and to a great extent, my family.
-At this point, 2015, my world in general considers me to be a woman, and that's how I identify and live.
+Before the end of the year, I was separated, living full-time as myself, and transitioned at work, too.
+I have been blessed with an accepting circle of friends in my neighborhood, the bicycle, open space, and religious communities of metropolitan Boston, the astronomical community both where I work and world-wide, and to a great extent, my family.
+At this point, 2016, my world in general considers me to be a woman, and that's how I identify and live.

 I gave this interview to Wladimir Lyra and Stefano Meschiari of the American Astronomical Society Working Group on LGBTIQ Equality (WGLE) in April 2014 to tell the story of my transition in astronomy.

-useful articles for the Harvard Business Review (I'm in both):
+useful articles (I'm in both) for the Harvard Business Review:

 In August 2015, the American Psychological Association announced new Guidelines for Working With Transgender and Gender Nonconforming People.